elastisys/terms/terms-of-service.md

 </tbody>
 </table>

-# Appendix 3 Managed Additional Service Specification
+# Appendix 3 Managed Additional Service Specification [Managed Services only]

+This Appendix applies only to Managed Services.

 ## A3.1 Service Specification